• Skip to main content

 • Yogurt: use natural or Greek yogurt, Skyr or fromage frais/fromage blanc.

-• Lemon juice and zest: it’s important to use both.
+• Lemon juice and zest: for best results use both.
 Adjust the amount of the juice to your taste.

 • Salt and pepper to taste.